Ticket to Ride (board game): 2) Ticket to Ride: London

 On 2 April 2019, Days of Wonder foreshadowed the release of a second installment to the cities line called Ticket to Ride: London, based on a 1970s map of London (England, United Kingdom).
-It was released in June 2019 in Europe and in July 2019 in North America, exclusively through Walmart in the United States, at a suggested retail price of €20 and $20 (USD) respectively.
+It was released in June 2019 in Europe and in July 2019 in North America, exclusively through Walmart in the United States.

-This version has a BoardGameGeek "complexity rating" of 1.34 out of 5 This version used bus playing pieces instead of trains.
+This version has a BoardGameGeek "complexity rating" of 1.34 out of 5.
+This version used bus playing pieces instead of trains.
 The game's unique scoring feature was based on the number of districts a player fully connects with their bus playing pieces.
 The transport cards are modes of transport immortalised by famous British songs, film and TV series: